pennz/pennz.github.io/tools/git.md

 	- your ~/.gitconfig file (you need set git config your name and email for first use of git. it is saved to this file)
 	- your repo's .gitconfig
 - aliases (faster command)
-    - git config --global --add alias.st status, so git st will do the same as git status
+    - `git config --global --add alias.st status`, so `git st` will do the same as `git status`
     - previous command will save to the ~/.gitconfig file
-    - you can also aliases to shell commands
+    - you can also aliases to shell commands, put it to the alias section in your .gitconfig
         - upstream-merge = !"git fetch origin -v && git fetch upstream -v && git merge upstream/master && git push"
-- visializing the commit graph using gitconfig
+- visializing the commit graph using this git alias
 ```
 [alias]
     logp = log --pretty=oneline --graph --decorate=full